 Answer:

 “We take the protection of your relative’s personal information very seriously.
 All the data we collect, whether medical histories, personal details, or care plans, is securely stored in our electronic systems, which are password-protected and encrypted.
 Only authorised staff can access this information, ensuring that it remains confidential.
-Additionally, we train all our staff regularly on data protection practices, ensuring that everyone understands the importance of maintaining confidentiality and security.
+Also, we train all our staff regularly on data protection practices, ensuring that everyone understands the importance of maintaining confidentiality and security.
 This helps us deliver safe and effective care, knowing that we’re protecting your relative’s privacy.”

 Example Answer 5: